XiaoyuXu750/SCDevelopment/README.md

 ## gamfunction
 This folder contains functions called in the analyses.
 The functions called in the scripts in the `development_script` folder can be found here.

-## GeneralRfunctions
-This folder contains the functions for spin tests from https://github.com/frantisekvasa/rotate_parcellation.